1. Quick Facts

 - Possible receptor desensitization with prolonged use

-Hexarelin is commonly discussed as having a relatively short plasma half-life.
+Hexarelin is generally considered a short-acting growth hormone secretagogue with a relatively short circulating plasma half-life.

-However, downstream growth hormone and IGF-1 signaling effects may persist considerably longer than measurable plasma concentrations.
+However, downstream growth hormone, IGF-1, and endocrine signaling effects may persist substantially longer than measurable plasma concentrations.

 - Store refrigerated before and after reconstitution